mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/index.md

   > - A similar condition, with a brief explanation.
   > - Yet another condition, with some further explanation.

   Notice how the same sentence structure repeats from bullet to bullet.
 In this example, each bullet point states a condition followed by a comma and a brief explanation, and each item in the list ends with a period.
+If the bulleted list of items includes phrasal descriptions, no period is required at the end.
+For example:

+  > The following color-related properties will be helpful in this scenario:
+  >
+  > - propertyA: Sets the background color
+  > - propertyB: Adds shadow to text

 - **Numbered lists**: Numbered lists are used primarily to enumerate steps in a set of instructions.
 Because instructions can be complex, clarity is a priority, especially if the text in each list item is lengthy.
 As with bulleted lists, follow standard punctuation usage.
 This is an example of a correctly structured numbered list: